TomiJegede/Google-Data-Analytics-Project/README.md

 ## Project Overview

 This repository contains my Google Data Analytics Certification Capstone project, focusing on analyzing data for Cyclistic, a bike share company.
 The project aims to gain insights into ridership patterns, preferences, and behavior among Cyclistic’s riders.
+The project used 12 datasets each corresponding to the months in 2023.
+The dataset used can be accessed from https://divvy-tripdata.s3.amazonaws.com/index.html

 ## Tools and Techniques